Learn TypeScript

 We can make fields readonly using a readonly modifier before the field name:

-readonly readonlyField: TypeName;
+readonly readonlyField: TypeName;- Make the

 Private members